muenzpraeger/create-lwc-app/README.md

 npx lwc-create-app your-app-name
 ```

-> To run this, you must have Node.js installed, with at least npm 5.2+.
+> To run this you must have Node.js installed with at least npm 5.2+.
 You should be familiar with either npm or yarn.
 The npx tool is a package runner that installs with npm 5.2+.

-This will run a npx installation of [lwc-create-app](./packages/lwc-create-app), guide you with a couple of steps through the setup, and then create a new Lightning Web Components project for you.
+This will run a npx installation of [lwc-create-app](./packages/lwc-create-app), guide you through the short setup, and then create a new Lightning Web Components project for you.

-Then run `yarn watch` (or `npm run watch`, depending on your personal preference and what you've chosen during the npx installation). **Done!**
+Then run `yarn watch` (or `npm run watch` depending on what you chose during the npx installation). **Done!**

 ## Live App

-If you want to see Lightning Web Components in action - check out [https://recipes.lwc.dev](https://recipes.lwc.dev).
+If you want to see Lightning Web Components in action check out [https://recipes.lwc.dev](https://recipes.lwc.dev).

 ## So what's this tool about?

 Technically it's a toolchain that gives you a quickstart experience for developing with Lightning web components.
-This project consists out of two packages:
+This project consists of two packages:

 -   [lwc-create-app](./packages/lwc-create-app)
 -   [lwc-services](./packages/lwc-services)

-It is focused on providing a quick, but also if needed customizable, onboarding experience when you want to develop with Lightning Web Components.
-If you want to develop Lightning Web Components on the Salesforce Platform you may want to look into using [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) instead.
+It is focused on providing a quick and customizable onboarding experience when you want to develop with Lightning Web Components.
+If you want to develop Lightning Web Components on the Salesforce Platform you likely want to use [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) instead.

 If you haven't heard about Lightning Web Components - it's a new framework, introduced by [Salesforce](https://www.salesforce.com/), based on the Web Components specifications.
 Read more about it in the [official documentation](https://lwc.dev).

 ## lwc-services

-Using `lwc-create-app` is meant to be a one-stop-shop solution.
+`lwc-create-app` is meant to be a one-stop-shop solution.
 The created project contains everything you need to get started.
-It adds one dependecy, which is `lwc-services`.
-Find below a list of all the things that are bundled with it.
-When you create a project with `lwc-create-app` also a number of predefined scripts gets added to your `package.json`.
+It adds one dependecy, `lwc-services`.
+Find below the list of all the things that are bundled with it.
+When you create a project with `lwc-create-app` a number of predefined scripts get added to your `package.json`.

 ### Configuration